arifislam007/microservice-demo-docker/README.md

 - recommendationservice
 - shippingservice

-Now Create some environment file in you project direcoty for up all the servcie and dependency.
-Also all container releted on the project will run on different network in docker. in my case i run on demo network. create an env file for frontend service with the following content in the file:
+Now Create environment file in you project direcoty for up all the servcie and dependency.
+Also all container releted on the project will run on a different network in docker.
+In my case I run on demo network. create an env file for frontend service with the following content in the file:

 PRODUCT_CATALOG_SERVICE_ADDR=productcatalogservice:3550